TRIMETHYLGLYCINE OR TMG

 He always sought to continuously improve nutritional balancing programs to meet the needs of the day, which today means the ability to detoxify hundreds of toxins, about which we sometimes know very little.

-DOSAGE AND CAUTIONS WITH TMG
+DOSAGE OF TMG

 For adults.
 TMG comes in tablets or capsules of 500, 750 and 1000 mg.
 Endomet Labs does not sell TMG at this time, but it is widely available in health food stores and on the internet.
 Do not take DMG or dimethylglycine.
 Only take trimethylglycine or TMG.

 All brands in the stores seem to work well.
-A few people have complained the NOW brand of TMG picks up moisture and the pills fall apart.
+A few people have complained that the NOW brand of TMG picks up moisture and the pills fall apart.
 This would only occur in a damp climate.
 However, it still works.

 Dosage.
 Figuring out how much TMG to supplement has not been easy.
 Hair analysis has not been a reliable guide, nor have other standard tests.